Saddff2/github-CI/README.md

 - **env** - environment variables that will be available for this specific workflow, you can also create such variables in the **jobs** and **steps**.

+- **IMAGE_NAME** - name of your image.

+- **DOCKER_REGISTRY** - In our case it's Docker Hub, but you can specify other container registry and use it in your workflow, check out [docker/login-action documentation](https://github.com/docker/login-action) to correctly implement it.

 ### **Section 2 - running jobs.**